romerogroup/pyprocar/README.md

 ------------

 From SOURCEFORGE (We will be shifting to github soon.)
--Download the pyprocar package and cd into the root directory.Then,
+Download the pyprocar package and cd into the root directory.Then,

 	>sudo python setup.py install